 So those are some quick thoughts.
 Recognize that if your husband is inconsiderate, there’s likely another side of that personality trait that you actually enjoy.
 Make a point to notice that!
 Try to problem solve together so the particular issue doesn’t rear it’s ugly head again.
 And if it’s a consistent problem, implement consequences so the right person bears the brunt of the behavior.

 I hope that helps!
-Now let me know: have you ever dealt with something like this in your marriage?
+Now let me know: have you ever dealt with an inconsiderate husband–or a husband who seemed inconsiderate?
 What did you do?
 How did you solve the problem?
 Let’s talk in the comments!